 All are equally good.
 Your demat account is opened with any of the two depositories mentioned above.
 They both are regulated by same guidelines issued by SEBI.
 They are heavily monitored with plenty of checks and balances.

-What works best is that you couple of demat account.
 One to use for your holding your investments.
 And other one related to short term holdings.